wildlyinaccurate/wildlyinaccurate.github.io/projects.md

 navigation: main
 ---

+### Second

+An experimental performance-oriented framework for server-rendered React apps with declarative data fetching and opt-in client side rendering.
+Too many buzzwords?
+Read [the full blog post](https://wildlyinaccurate.com/introducing-second-a-framework-for-mostly-static-react-applications/) or take a look at [the source code](https://github.com/wildlyinaccurate/second).

 ### Plait

 Based on the Elm architecture, [Plait](https://wildlyinaccurate.com/plait/) is a minimal JavaScript framework for creating reactive web applications.